Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Okay, so let me ask you this.

-If it is the case that whatever we feel exists, exists, is that true for everything or just for a God that you believe in.
+If it is the case that whatever we feel exists, exists, is that true for everything or just for a God that you believe in?

-So that would be the case that it would be taught.
+So that would be the case, that it would be taught.

 If human beings had a universal experience of God, then we would expect the concept of God to be much more common.

-And we would say when the Australians, or when we first got to the Australian continent and we came across the Aborigines, if the Aborigines believed in Jesus, I mean, that would be pretty compelling evidence because it would be pretty hard to know that.
+And we would say when the Australian, or when we first got to the Australian continent and we came across the Aborigines, if the Aborigines believed in Jesus, I mean, that would be pretty compelling evidence because it would be pretty hard to know that.

-But we find, of course, that people not exposed to particular contents of theology don't know about it, haven't heard of it, to some degree.
+But we find, of course, that people not exposed to particular contents of theology don't know about it, haven't heard of it to some degree.

-Now, the other thing too, of course, is that as human beings, we do participate in the eternal.
+Now, the other thing, too, of course, is that as human beings, we do participate in the eternal.

-As I mentioned earlier, like we have, we participate in the eternal nature in a sense of our genes, which have been four billion years, depending on how you measure it, four billion years evolution.
+As I mentioned earlier, like we have we participate in the eternal nature, in a sense, of our genes, which have been four billion years, depending on how you measure it, four billion years evolution, we have a lot in common, of course, with our ancestors.

 There's been this whole process of growth and development.

-And, of course, we hook into that which is eternal through the amazing capacity of our mind to generate universal.
+And of course, we hook into that which is eternal through the amazing capacity of our mind to generate universal concepts that are eternal, true across time and space.

 So the fact that our minds are capable of all knowing in sort of specific areas, two and two make four, inverse square law, second law of thermodynamics, whatever you want to say, these things are all true and they're true across time, across the universe.